 VETERAN AND CONTRACTORS’ BURN PIT CASES WILL PROCEED

-U.S. Supreme Court denies KBR’s request to consider contractual
+U.S. Supreme Court denies KBR’s request to consider contractual issues regarding liability

 The U.S. Supreme Court announced on Jan.
 20, 2015 that it will not hear the arguments of government contractor KBR regarding In re KBR Inc. Burn Pit Litigation.
 As a result, the MDL, which encompasses suits against KBR and other defense contractors who allegedly jeopardized the health and safety of American veterans, current service members and former contract employees by knowingly burning vast quantities of hazardous waste in open-air burn pits on U.S. military bases in Iraq and Afghanistan, may proceed forward in the District Court for the District of Maryland.
 Motley Rice LLC, along with co-counsel Susan Burke of Burke PLLC, represent hundreds of veterans and their families in this litigation.

 KBR requested the Supreme Court’s intervention, claiming immunities and preemption under constitutional and statutory law because the company was contracted by the government to manage waste disposal at military bases in Iraq and Afghanistan.
 Plaintiffs in the KBR, Inc., Burn Pit MDL allege that the defendants acted without authorization and allowed known carcinogens and other harmful substances to be released into the breathing air.
 Items disposed of in burn pits may have included hazardous medical waste, hydraulic fluids, lithium batteries, tires, trucks and more.
 Reported alleged side effects from burn pit exposure include: asthma; cancers (lung, brain, bone, skin); chronic bronchitis; chronic infections; chronic respiratory problems; and serious heart conditions.